 In the 1950’s they were the epitome of bicycle fashion, with both men and ladies in the 1960’s wearing these while travelling around town on their bicycles.

 They were perhaps most recently thrust back into the spotlight of day to day fashion by the singer Andre Benjamin of Outkast who included them in his clothing range, inspired by Ivy League athletes of the 1930’s.

 Wearing Plus Fours is much to do with personal style, here are a few examples of how you could wear your new pair of plus fours and rock the look:

 SmartWear as part of a matching three-piece suit, with plus fours, waistcoat, and jacket - preferably in tweed.
 Add a silk necktie, a tweed flat cap, and leather golf shoes!

-CasualI wouldn’t say that plus fours are the most casual attire, but if you do choose to dress them down for a more relaxed look, I’d suggest pairing with a pair of knee-length argyle socks, a shirt, and either a sweater vest or full jumper.
+CasualI wouldn’t say that plus fours are the most casual attire, but if you do choose to dress them down for a more relaxed look, I’d suggest pairing with a pair of knee-length argyle socks, a shirt, and a jumper.

 HipsterMany old-fashioned things are being adopted by the younger folks of today, but made to work for right now.
 To hipster-ify your plus fours, first of all - gents, grow an impressive beard.